John Major: Honours and awards

 In the 1999 New Year Honours List, Major was made a Member of the Order of the Companions of Honour for his work on the Northern Ireland peace process.

-On 23 April 2005, Major was bestowed with a knighthood as a Knight Companion of the Order of the Garter by Queen Elizabeth II.
+On 23 April 2005, Major received a knighthood as a Knight Companion of the Order of the Garter from Queen Elizabeth II.
 He was installed at St George's Chapel, Windsor, on 13 June.
-Membership of the Order of the Garter is limited in number to 24, and as a personal gift of the Monarch is an honour traditionally bestowed on former prime ministers.
+Membership of the Order of the Garter is limited in number to 24 and, as a personal gift of the Monarch, is an honour traditionally bestowed on former prime ministers.

 On 20 June 2008, Major was granted the Freedom of the City of Cork.
 He was also granted the Outstanding Contribution to Ireland award in Dublin on 4 December 2014.

-On 8 May 2012, Major was personally decorated at the Imperial Palace in Tokyo by the Emperor of Japan with the Grand Cordon of the Order of the Rising Sun in recognition of his invaluable contributions to Japan–UK relations through his work in the political and economic arena, and also in promoting mutual understanding.
+On 8 May 2012, Major was personally decorated at the Imperial Palace in Tokyo by the Emperor of Japan with the Grand Cordon of the Order of the Rising Sun in recognition of his invaluable contributions to Japan–UK relations through his work in the political and economic arenas and his promotion of mutual understanding.
 While prime minister, Major had pursued energetic campaigns aimed at boosting bilateral trade: "Priority Japan" (1991–1994) and "Action Japan" (1994–1997).
 The 1991 Japan Festival also took place under his premiership.
 He was awarded the Honorary Degree of Doctor of Laws (LL.D) by Queen's University Belfast on 10 November 2023.

-Awards

 In 2008, Major won the British Sports Book Awards (Best Cricket Book) for More Than a Game.